csgillespie/efficientR/main.md

 ## Asking a question

 A great way to get specific help on a difficult topic is to ask for help.
 However, asking a good question is not easy.
-Three common mistakes, and ways to avoid them, outlined below:
+Three common mistakes, and ways to avoid them, are outlined below:

 1. Asking a question that has already been asked: ensure you've properly searched for the answer before posting.
 2. The answer to the question can be found in R's help: make sure you've properly read the relevant help pages before asking.